vernjan/ctf-writeups/write-ups/TheCatch2019/03-devices/03-payment-terminal/README.md

 ---

 Fire up _Wireshark_ and let's see what's hidden!
-I like to start with _Statistics/Protocol Hierarchy_ and _Statistics/Conversations_ to get a big picture.
-In this case the picture is:
+I like to start with _Statistics/Protocol Hierarchy_ and _Statistics/Conversations_ to get the big picture.
+In this case, the big picture is:
 - `10.10.1.110` opens SSH connection to `172.16.66.15`
 - `172.16.66.15` is authenticating the user with `172.16.66.14`.
 It uses `TACACS+` protocol.
 - Login succeeds
-- User updates the configuration of `TACACS+` using `TFTP`
+- User updates the configuration of `TACACS+` using `TFTP` (plain text)

 Here is the [dump of TFTP transer](TFTP.txt).